hotwax/picking/README.md

-# pre-order
+# Picking App

 HotWax Commerce - Picking App

 ## Firebase Hosting

-We are using firebase hosting for the Pre-order app deployment Here are the steps to deploy app on firebase hosting
+We are using firebase hosting for the Picking app deployment Here are the steps to deploy app on firebase hosting

 ### Prerequisite